-2. in excess of the actuarial investment return assumption while maintaining a reasonable level of investment risk.
-3. The funds will be managed as an ongoing concern with a long-term investment horizon, consistent with demographic profile of the members and beneficiaries of the plans.
-4. A range of risks will be managed in connection with the trusts, with an emphasis on the following: - a) The impact of the investment decisions on the funded status of the plans and the resulting volatility of contributions. - b) Risk of loss of plan assets.
-5. In determining the investment strategies of the 115 Trusts, various factors will be considered including, but not limited to: - a) The structure and duration of the Pension Plans and OPEB Plan liabilities. - b) Modern Portfolio Theory. - c) The liquidity needs of Pension Plans and OPEB Plan.
+3. A range of risks will be managed in connection with the trusts, with an emphasis on the following: - a) The impact of the investment decisions on the funded status of the plans and the resulting volatility of contributions. - b) Risk of loss of plan assets.
+4. In determining the investment strategies of the 115 Trusts, various factors will be considered including, but not limited to: - a) The structure and duration of the Pension Plans and OPEB Plan liabilities. - b) Modern Portfolio Theory. - c) The liquidity needs of Pension Plans and OPEB Plan.